lucapette/website/content/writing/utility-modules-arent-useful.md

 Once a utility module is in place, people will find it easier to add "one more function" there instead of introducing a new one.
-So, over time, you'll end up with one big module that exhibits a lot of problems:
+So, over time, you'll end up with one giant module that exhibits a lot of problems:

 - There're all kinds of unrelated code in the same place.
 You will need to change the same library very often.
-Depending on how your CI/CD pipeline works, it can get costly.
+Depending on how your CI/CD pipeline works, it's at least inefficient and at worst very costly.
 - Given that lots of code is unrelated, you'll also end up with very different abstraction levels in the same library.
 - Most of the codebase will use just a few functions from the utility module but